lozo6/flask-html/README.md

 - static text (e.g., headers or paragraphs)
 - at least one image (e.g., png, jpeg, etc...)
 - a button (does not need to be functional)

+## info

+I had based my repo on my previous flask assignment lozo6/flask-part-1

+I had added a home page where you can go to two webpages

+The first webpage is a login webpage where you can see the logo (which is an anime movie named Hello World)

+The second webpage, I kept the same as it already satified requirements

+Each webpage can return back to the home page